Households in Carlow to benefit from extra €100 fuel payment this week

 Payments for extra fuel allowance have commenced issuing this week.

-Over 371,000 households in Carlow and across Ireland are set to benefit from the €100 payment - equivalent to over 3 weeks of Fuel Allowance - which commenced yesterday May 16.
+Over 371,000 households in Carlow and across Ireland are set to benefit from the €100 payment - equivalent to over 3 weeks of Fuel Allowance - which commenced on Monday, May 16.

 The government approved the additional lump sum payment of €100 to be paid to all households in receipt of Fuel Allowance from the Department of Social Protection, the total cost of which amounts to €37.1 million.